Polly Platt: Legacy

-Platt was the first female film art director to be accepted into the Art Director's Guild, a membership she required in order to receive credit on studio films.
+Platt was the first woman to be accepted into the Art Directors Guild, in 1971, a membership she required in order to receive credit on studio films.
 In May 2020, film journalist and podcast producer/writer/host Karina Longworth began the sixth season of the podcast You Must Remember This with a focus on the significance of Polly Platt's work within the larger context of late 20th-century U.S. film history.
 The season, "Polly Platt, The Invisible Woman", includes interviews with family, friends, and colleagues (as well as readings from Platt's unpublished memoir) documenting her (often uncredited) contributions to commercially and critically successful films of the late 1960s and into the early 2000s.
 Longworth argues that Platt played a pivotal role in the location, casting, and overall visual aesthetic of major films, including but not limited to Paper Moon, What's Up, Doc? and The Last Picture Show.
 Actress Maggie Siff voices Platt in the podcast.